coraliemuller/metanetmap/docs/overview.rst

 Third-party database for matching
 ---------------------------------

-In case metadata from metabolic network do not match identifiers of the metabolomic data, a third-party database, referred to as *conversion_datatable* file acts as a bridge between the metabolomic data and the metabolic networks.
+In case metadata from metabolic network do not match identifiers of the metabolomic data, a ``conversion_datatable`` file acts as a bridge between the metabolomic data and the metabolic networks.

 MetaNetMap enables the construction of such resource using MetaNetX or MetaCyc knowledge bases.
 In the former case, data from ``chem_xref.tsv`` and ``chem_prop.tsv`` MetaNetX files is used.
 In the latter case (requires a licence), metadata from the ``compounds.dat`` file is extracted.
 Additionally, users can provide another table with existing mapping data resulting from previous curation efforts for instance, referred to as *datatable_complementary*.